Ji-Hwan Bae Preview, Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.3 K/9, the fifth-best in the league.
+- The 9.3 strikeouts per nine innings compiled by the Marlins pitching staff ranks fifth in MLB.

-- The Marlins' 4.31 team ERA ranks 18th across all MLB pitching staffs.
+- The Marlins have the 16th-ranked team ERA among all league pitching staffs (4.30).

-- Marlins pitchers combine to rank 16th in baseball in home runs surrendered (191 total, 1.2 per game).
+- Marlins pitchers combine to surrender 191 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- Cabrera gets the start for the Marlins, his 20th of the season.
-He is 7-7 with a 4.22 ERA and 115 strikeouts through 96 2/3 innings pitched.
+- Chargois (2-0 with a 3.67 ERA and 35 strikeouts in 41 2/3 innings pitched) makes the start for the Marlins, his fifth of the season.

-- His most recent time out came on Sunday against the Milwaukee Brewers, when the right-hander went five innings, surrendering one earned run while allowing five hits.
+- The righty last appeared in relief on Friday, when he threw one scoreless inning against the Pittsburgh Pirates while giving up one hit.

-- The 25-year-old has an ERA of 4.22, with 10.8 strikeouts per nine innings, in 21 games this season.
-Opposing hitters have a .207 batting average against him.
+- The 32-year-old has amassed an ERA of 3.67, with 7.6 strikeouts per nine innings, in 45 games this season.
+Opponents are batting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.